-Gransfors Bruk OUTDOOR AXE is an axe that incorporates a fascinating spectrum of features, comprising a shielding steel collar commonly discerned only on Gransfors Bruk splitting axes.
+Gransfors Bruk Outdoor Axe is an ax that incorporates a fascinating spectrum of features, comprising a shielding steel collar commonly discerned only on Gransfors Bruk splitting axes.

-Despite the moderately small head, the additional weight and nice bit of this axe compels it competent of a range of work.
+Despite the moderately small head, the additional weight and nice bit of this axe compel it competently in a range of work.
 Constructed with bushcraft in mind, but would be as well at home generating kindling and for small tree work.

 The grip is slightly lengthy and portable.

 As an Outdoor Axe, this tool is manufactured primarily for processing wood.
 And smaller-sized wood at that.
 Felling trees is the job of the big boys, but when the tree is on the ground, the Gransfors Bruks Outdoor Axe comes into play.

 CLICK HERE to get all the insights on Axes

 This axe head is hand constructed to provide a strong strike.